 Final Recommendation Statement

-Dental Caries in Children from Birth Through Age 5 Years: Screening, May 2014
+Dental Caries in Children from Birth Through Age 5 Years: Screening

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.